On Bruhat-Tits theory over a higher dimensional base: Introduction

-Recall (see \S \ref{parabstuff}) that a {\sl parabolic vector bundle} in the sense of C.S.
-Seshadri is a vector bundle with added data defined on pairs $(X,D)$, where $X$ is {\sl smooth quasi-projective scheme} and $D$ a {\sl simple normal crossing divisor}.
-Hitherto, these have been {\it objects} of study occurring as points in certain moduli spaces.
+Recall that a {\sl parabolic vector bundle} in the sense of C.\,S.~Seshadri is a vector bundle with additional data defined on pairs $(X,D)$, where $X$ is a {\sl smooth quasi-projective scheme} and $D$ a {\sl simple normal crossing divisor} (see the appendix).
+Hitherto, these have been {\it objects} of study primarily occurring as points in certain moduli spaces.
 In the present paper, the notion of a parabolic bundle helps us get a technical tool to address the issue of extending affine group schemes across subsets of codimension bigger than $1$.
+These connections first came up in the paper \cite{base}, where under the assumptions of characteristic zero and for group schemes which are generically split (see Definition~\ref{schematicsubgroups}), it was shown, \textit{cf.} \cite[Theorem 5.2.7]{base}, that {\em any {\sf parahoric} Bruhat--Tits group scheme over a complete discrete valuation ring $\cO$ can be realized through ``invariant direct images'', i.e. obtained by taking Galois invariants of Weil restriction of scalars of a reductive group scheme, on a ramified cover of $\cO$ \textup{(}see Section~\ref{grstuff}\,\textup{)}.
+It is easily checked \textup{(}see Section~\ref{mixedstuff}\,\textup{)} that this can be made to work under some mild tameness assumptions on residue field characteristics for arbitrary complete DVRs \textup{(}see Section~\ref{tameness}\;\textup{)}.
+This result and its underlying philosophy form the cornerstone of some of the basic results of this paper}.